-About: This activity covers how families can best help their child succeed in high school.
-Have a panel of parents/guardians of current students share their experiences and respond to questions of attendees.
-Have a panel of older students meet with the incoming students to share tips on how to be a successful student.
+About: This activity explores how families can best support their child's success in high school.
+Have a panel of parents/guardians of current students share their experiences and respond to attendees' questions.
+Have a panel of older students meet with the incoming students to share tips on how to be successful students.